progrium/darwinkit/README.md

 The high-level API is meant to be platform agnostic, so you can imagine windriver and linuxdriver equivalent projects.
 It's also based on a non-Go specific communication protocol, so this API could be exposed to other languages.

+## Thanks

+The original `objc` and `variadic` packages were written by Mikkel Krautz.
+The `variadic` package makes everything possible since libobjc relies heavily on variadic function calls, which weren't possible in Cgo.

 ## License